OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:58

-Jesus replied, “Foxes have dens and birds have nests, but the Son of Man has nowhere to lay His head.”
+Jesus replied, “Foxes have dens and birds have nests, but the Son of Man has nowhere to rest His head.”

 ## Luke 9:59